With funding provided by the

 Jan 21

 This LittleFe Buildout event will take place as a pre-symposium event at the SIGCSE 2015 symposium.
-8 teams will learn how to assemble the LittleFe from a kit of parts, how to install the BCCD operating system, and how to use . . .
+8 teams will learn how to assemble the LittleFe from a kit of parts, how to install the BCCD operating system, and how to use and develop curriculum modules for teaching parallel computing as it relates to computational science. . . .

 Teams from past LittleFe Buildout events will bring their LittleFe/BCCD units to a workshop to share ideas and best practices for developing new curriculum in a "Buildout-style" assembly of new curriculum modules.
 We would like you and a colleague or student working directly with you on LittleFe/BCCD curriculum or classroom use to attend as a team, but this is not a requirement.